You could start as an administrator or assistant in an agency or artist management company, and work your way up as your experience grows.

 Your experience, paid or unpaid, your enthusiasm and your ability to make contacts are more important than academic qualifications.

 Foreign language skills and knowledge of contract law could also be helpful.

-You can find more details about working as an agent from Creative Choices.
+You can find more details about working in creative careers from Discover Creative Careers.